Initiatives and programs

-Accelerated Research has been consolidated into the Emerging Priorities and Consumer-Driven Research initiative under the MRFF 10-year plan.
+Accelerated Research has been consolidated into the Emerging Priorities and Consumer-Driven Research initiative under the MRFF 10-year Investment Plan.
 This initiative supported researchers working to develop new treatments and cures for debilitating conditions, in areas of identified unmet need.

-This measure is testing different ways of helping people to understand and engage with the aged care system.
-It will inform decisions about how to best support people to navigate aged care.
+This measure is trialling different ways of helping people understand and engage with the aged care system.
+It will help us decide the best way to support people to navigate aged care.

 Find out who is eligible, how much the payments are, how you will receive the payment, and what to do if you have a problem with your payment.